 Let $K$ be a group scheme over $k$, $X$ be a scheme over $k$, equipped with an action of $K$.
-Let $\{i_\lambda:Z_\lambda\to X\}$ be a set theoretic decomposition of $X$.
-Suppose that for each index $\lambda$, the following conditions are satisfied: \begin{enumerate} {(\roman{enumi})} \item The action of $K$ on $X$ restricts to $Z_\lambda$. \item Every geometric fiber of $Z_\lambda$ is nonempty and locally of finite type. \item For every algebraically closed field $F$ over $k$, $K(F)$ acts transitively on $Z_\lambda(F)$. \end{enumerate} Such a set theoretic decomposition is minimal in the following sense: \begin{cor} For each $\lambda$, suppose that we are given a set theoretic decomposition $\{Z'_{\lambda\mu}\hookrightarrow Z_\lambda\}$.
-Then each set $\{Z'_{\lambda\mu}\hookrightarrow Z_\lambda\}$ is a singleton if the following conditions are satisfied for every pair $(\lambda,\mu)$: \begin{enumerate} {(\roman{enumi})} \item The action of $K$ on $X$ restricts to $Z'_{\lambda\mu}$. \item Every geometric fiber of $Z'_{\lambda\mu}$ is nonempty and locally of finite type. \end{enumerate} \end{cor} \begin{proof} This is an immediate consequence of Hilbert's Nullstellensatz. \end{proof}
+Let $\{i_\lambda:Z_\lambda\to X\}$ be a set-theoretic decomposition of $X$.
+Suppose that for each index $\lambda$, the following conditions are satisfied: \begin{enumerate} {(\roman{enumi})} \item The action of $K$ on $X$ restricts to $Z_\lambda$. \item Every geometric fiber of $Z_\lambda$ is nonempty and locally of finite type. \item For every algebraically closed field $F$ over $k$, $K(F)$ acts transitively on $Z_\lambda(F)$. \end{enumerate} Such a set-theoretic decomposition is minimal in the following sense: \begin{cor} For each $\lambda$, suppose that we are given a set-theoretic decomposition $\{Z'_{\lambda\mu}\hookrightarrow Z_\lambda\}$.
+Then, each set $\{Z'_{\lambda\mu}\hookrightarrow Z_\lambda\}$ is a singleton if the following conditions are satisfied for every pair $(\lambda,\mu)$: \begin{enumerate} {(\roman{enumi})} \item The action of $K$ on $X$ restricts to $Z'_{\lambda\mu}$. \item Every geometric fiber of $Z'_{\lambda\mu}$ is nonempty and locally of finite type. \end{enumerate} \end{cor} \begin{proof} This is an immediate consequence of Hilbert's Nullstellensatz. \end{proof}

-\section{Construction of $\bZ\left[1/2\right]$-forms of $\SO(3,\bC)$-orbits}
+\section{Construction of $\bZ\left[1/2\right]$-Forms of $\SO(3,\bC)$-Orbits}